ecejjar/dockerkube/README.md

 # dockerkube
-A Docker image that runs minikube inside
+A Docker image that runs minikube inside.

 This image runs minikube using the 'local' VM driver.
 That means all the kubernetes processes run on the host's resources, but in a container.